-• In the Green Chamber at Parham House the State Bed is hung with Bargello curtains, pelmets and valences, c1620 • A tester bed at the Cha^teau de Carrouges, Carrouges, Basse-Normandie is hung with 18th or 19th century Bargello • There are a number of Bargello, wool work, wall hangings in situ in historic houses in the UK such as the West Room and the Ante Room at Parham, the Fettiplace Closet at Chastleton which were originally the bed hangings at Clandon Park and eighteenth century and often worked by ladies of the house.
-A pattern was not required to be drawn on the loose canvas as a c Howgego Historic & Modern
+• In the Green Chamber at Parham House the State Bed is hung with Bargello curtains, pelmets and valences, c1620 • A tester bed at the Cha^teau de Carrouges, Carrouges, Basse-Normandie is hung with 18th or 19th century Bargello • There are a number of Bargello, wool work, wall hangings in situ in historic houses in the UK such as the West Room and the Ante Room at Parham, the Fettiplace Closet at Chastleton which were originally the bed hangings at Clandon Park

 Bargello work Bargello or flame stitch embroidery was particularly popular for furnishings during the Italian Renaissance, worked in Florence it is also called Florentine work.
 This type of work is also called Irish stitch (particularly in America) or Point d'Hongire (Hungary).
-It became fashionable again during the seventeenth
+It became fashionable again during the seventeenth and eighteenth century and often worked by ladies of the house.
+A pattern was not required to be drawn on the loose canvas as a counted stitch was worked.
+The ground could be quickly covered with floss silks or...